 Indoor storage will be safer for the well-being of your pellets only if the other conditions are okay.
-While you are planning to store the pellets indoor, choose a dry place that is free from high humidity, mold, mildew, and flooding.
+While you are planning to store the pellets indoors, choose a dry place free from high humidity, mold, mildew, and flooding.

 A shed, garage, basement, or storeroom can be an excellent place for storage since it keeps your pellets out of the way but accessible.
-However, closely examine if these places are right for storing wood pellets.
+First, however, closely examine if these places are right for storing wood pellets.

 Basements can have high humidity or get flooded in the rain.
 So, if there is such an issue, you should leave this idea.

-Also in case of storing wood pellets outdoor, you have to keep it in an airtight container in a shed or shelter off the ground.
-And you have to make sure that the pellet storages are covered from rain or snow.
-Don’t keep the pellets in the open air even in the summer.
-Because it is very natural to come in contact with water somehow.
+And you have to make sure that the pellet storage is covered from rain or snow.
+Whether it is wood pellets or charcoal pellets, don’t keep the pellets in the open air, even in the summer, because it is natural to contact with water somehow.

 Storing Wood Pellets Throughout The Year

-While you are enjoying smoked barbeque often in summer, store your pellets somewhere so that it is readily available when you need it.
+While you are enjoying smoked barbeque often in summer, store your pellets somewhere so that it is readily available when you need them.

 Since the weather is getting colder, you will want to bring your heating pellets out.
-Keep them in an area where it will be easily accessible.
+Keep them in an area where they will be easily accessible.

 Though autumn is a good time for grilling on fire for its mild weather, many of you may want to store your BBQ pellets away.
 In that case, you can store them where you have kept your heating pellets indoors.

-In case you have kept your pellet containers outdoor, keep them on a skid, and cover them with a tarp.
+In case you have kept your pellet containers outdoors, keep them on a skid, and cover them with a tarp.

 Some Storage Tips To Get The Best From Your Wood Pellets

-Whether you are going to store your wood pellets indoors or keep them outdoor, these following tips will come in handy to keep your wood pellets fresh and crispy.
+Whether you are going to store your wood pellets indoors or keep them outdoor, the following tips will come in handy to keep your wood pellets fresh and crispy.